leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What is the treatment for Cataracts?
 - How is cataract monitored
 - What should I do if I have cataract
-- Any eyedrops to dissolve cataracts
+- Any [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} to dissolve cataracts
 - Do I need cataract op
 - how to treat cloudy lens
 - How can I treat Cataracts?